Problems We Found In Houston's Drinking Water

 Arsenic Concentrations In Houston Drinking Water

 Arsenic is a toxic heavy metal that is known to cause cancer and other health issues.
 Unlike lead, which distributes into water from plumbing, arsenic comes from the source water itself.
-While Houston is in compliance with very loose EPA water quality standards, the most recent tap water quality report for Houston reported an average arsenic concentration of 2 parts per billion.
+While Houston is in compliance with very loose EPA water quality standards, Houston's most recent water quality report listed an average arsenic concentration of 2 parts per billion.
 These levels triggered the municipality to make the following disclosure in the Consumer Confidence Report:

 "Houston’s drinking water contains low levels of arsenic, but is below the state and federal action levels.
 EPA’s standard balances arsenic’s possible health effects against the costs of removing it from drinking water.
 EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems."